Entering the European market for speciality coffee

 - Provide correct documentation, such as a detailed cupping reports and full description profiles of your coffees.
 Buyers expect evidence of the grading process and the final cupping score of your coffee.
 Being able to indicate the coffee’s variety, altitude, fragrance, aftertaste, balance, sweetness and uniformity will be important in conveying that you know the coffee you have.
 Note that buyers will cup and regrade your coffee.

-3. What competition do you face on the specialty coffee market?
+3. What competition do you face on the speciality coffee market?

 Green coffee competitions for the highest quality coffees